learn-co-students/rails-pollywog-ranch-v-000/README.md

 * Then hit up the app [here](http://localhost:3000/).

 #### Critical Thinking

 * Think about how you would get a tadpole to metamorphosize.
 Click on any tadpole and make it metamorphosize.
 Did the app go about metamorphosizing tadpoles in the same way you would have?
-For more details about metamorphosize into a frog, see `config/routes.rb` and `app/controllers/tadpoles_controller.rb`.
 * Think about how you would get a frog to have tadpole babies.
 Click on any frog and make it have a baby.
 Did the app go about making baby tadpoles in the same way you would have?
 For more details about metamorphosize into a frog, see `config/routes.rb` and `views/frogs/show.html.erb`.
 You can learn more about nested resources below.

 ## Resources